An elderly gentleman once said, “I can understand why God does not have more friends, considering how he treats the ones he has.”

-If God is truly good and great, why does he let us suffer so much?
-Why does he not use his power and authority to make our lives easier?
+If God is good, why does he let us suffer so much?
+If he is almighty, why does he not use his power and authority to make our lives easier?

-The answer is simple and logical, but not altogether satisfying from our perspective.
-We would like it to be different.
+The answers to these questions are logical and straightforward, but not altogether satisfying from our perspective.
+We would like them to be different.

 This section addresses the source of our suffering and ancillary topics.
 Use the nearby menu to select the pages you want to read.